- CoinJar makes it easy for Australians to trade crypto.

 Once you have created and verified your account, you can deposit Australian dollars via PayID/NPP.

 BPAY is also available, but funds can take up to 3 business days to clear.
-You can also use debit and credit cards to buy crypto, although American Express is not supported.
+CoinJar is one of the few exchanges that accept credit card and debit card deposits, although American Express is not supported.
 Thankfully, there are many Visa and Mastercard cards that earn rewards points.

 CoinJar has several standout features.
 One of the notable mentions here is the fact that it allows for multi-currency deposits, which means that users can make their deposits in both cryptocurrencies and FIAT currencies, and they can even trade in different pairs of crypto to FIAT money.
 Furthermore, this is built upon by the mobile trading application, where traders have the opportunity to trade while they are on the move and access all of the features of the exchange on Android and iOS.
 CoinJar also has a reputation for its reliable customer support, custody and security, and customisable interface and layout.

 CoinJar Bundles are collections of popular digital currencies, which you can purchase as a group.
 It is a feature aimed at beginners, or traders interested in passive portfolio diversification.

 CoinJar has a crypto debit card product that can be used to buy goods and services from merchants that accept EFTPOS payments within Australia.
 Users can also use it to withdraw cash at ATMs.

 For every dollar in transaction fees, you’ll earn 100 CoinJar points, which you can use to fund future trades.